Student Financial Services

 Amount: Up to Cost of Education minus other financial assistance

-Interest: Interest begins accruing for the borrower when funds are wired to the school.
-The interest rate throughout repayment is fixed at 8.5%.
+Interest: Interest begins accruing for the borrower when funds are made available to the student.
+The interest rate throughout repayment is currently at 7.64%.

 Repayment: The borrower has up to 10 years to repay this loan.
-Deferment and forbearances are available during post-graduate training.
+Deferment and forbearance are available during post-graduate training.

-Fees: 3% is shaved off of all PLUS funds as an origination fee.
+Fees: 4.292% is shaved off of all PLUS funds as an origination fee this year.

-For additional information on Federal loan terms, and repayment options go to www.studentaid.ed.gov .
+For additional information on Federal loan terms, repayment options and a sample repayment schedule go to https://studentaid.ed.gov/repay-loans.

 Be very careful about borrowing private loans, as the lenders can change the terms of your loans since they are not federally insured.
 They normally have higher interest rates (depending on your credit score), often cannot be consolidated, and cannot be forgiven if borrower ends up working in the Public Service arena.